 Frequently Asked Questions

-When should I take a pregnancy test?Pregnancy tests are most accurate after you have missed your period, although you can test before you think you might be pregnant.
+When should I take a pregnancy test?Pregnancy tests are most accurate after you have missed your period, although you can test prior to your missed period if you think you might be pregnant.

 Do I need an appointment?We accept walk-ins for pregnancy tests, but all other services are by appointment only.
 We can serve you in a more timely manner if you make an appointment, so please contact us and we can often fit you in the same day.